franzheidl/py-asalert-asdialog/README.md

 #PyASAlert, PyASDialog
 ***Simple Python wrappers for AppleScript Alerts and Dialogs.***

-Both implement all the options and parameters of their AppleScript counterparts, if these are multi-worded in AS they're camelcased in PyASAlert and PyASDialog.
+These wrappers implement all the options and parameters of their AppleScript counterparts, if these are multi-worded in AS they're camelcased in PyASAlert and PyASDialog.
 Have a look below for the details.

-Or you might just have a look at and run `_demo_ASDialog.py` and take it from there.
+Or you might just have a look at and run `_demo_*.*.py` and take it from there.

 ##PyASAlert